 Explore one of Cape Town’s most iconic shorelines during a fun-filled Kayaking adventure.
 You may be lucky to come across a pod of dolphins or to observe whales in season.

 This region is well known for its beautiful mountains that surround the Bay.
 It offers some great hikes like Chapmans Peak, Blackburn Ravine and Karbonkelberg.

-Our local guide will show you the mountains, promising good exercise and awe-inspiring views of the Bay with its backdrop of the mountains.
+Our local guide will lead you up the mountains, promising good exercise and awe-inspiring views of the Bay with its ever-present backdrop of mountains.